Enumeration of max-pooling responses with generalized permutohedra: Faces of Minkowski sums of simplices and directed acyclic graphs

-To prove the converse and the dimension statement in Proposition~\ref{prop-dag-faces}, we will exploit the fact that $P$ is a generalized permutohedron \cite{10.1093/imrn/rnn153}, whose normal fan is a coarsening of the normal fan of the permutohedron, i.e.\ the braid arrangement \cite[Prop.\ 3.2]{PRW}.
+To prove the converse to the previous lemma and the dimension statement in Proposition~\ref{prop: char vertices minkowski sum of simplices}, we will leverage the fact that $P$ is a generalized permutohedron \cite{10.1093/imrn/rnn153}, whose normal fan is a coarsening of the normal fan of the permutohedron, i.e., the braid arrangement \cite[Prop.\ 3.2]{PRW}.
 In \cite[Sec.\ 3]{PRW} it was shown that any cone in a normal fan of a generalized permutohedron corresponds in a natural way to a preposet.